Integrating Complex Covariate Transformations in Generalized Additive Models: Computational details

-where $\hat{\var}(\tilde{\bm s}')$ represents the sample variance of $\tilde{\bm s}'$, and $c>0$ is a constant.
-To keep the notation simple, in this section $\tilde{\bm s}$ denotes the scaled inner transformation, i.e. $e^{a_0}\tilde{\bm s}$.
 As in the previous sections, let $f^j$ represent the partial derivative of a function $f$ with respect to the $j$-th parameter.
 Higher-order derivatives are indicated with additional superscript letters.
-Consequently, $q_{\tilde{s}'}^j$ is given by
+Consequently, $q_{\tilde{s}}^j$ is given by

-or in vector form:
+or in vector form